 - (a) Wherever required by the Employer, the Employer's safety policies or Workers' Compensation Board Industrial Health and Safety Regulations, the Employer shall supply apparel including but not limited to the following:

 - ear protection

 - rain wear

 - coveralls

 - rubber safety boots

 - hard hats

+- safety goggles or safety glasses

-- safety goggles or glasses payable pursuant to Clause 25.1(b) on submission of receipt.
+- prescription safety glasses exclusive of coverage under Clause 25.1(b) on submission of a receipt to a maximum of one hundred and fifty dollars (\$150)

 - gloves

 - uniforms and shoes

-- Effective January 2016 up to four hundred dollars (\$400) every two (2) calendar years (January-December) for CSA approved safety boots footwear, on submission of receipt.
+- Effective January 2020 up to four hundred dollars (\$400) every two (2) calendar years (January-December) for CSA approved safety boots footwear, on submission of receipt.

 If CSA approved safety boots have been damaged due to a workplace incident, and are no longer useable, the Employer shall authorize a replacement.

 - (b) Where the Employer requires Bylaw Enforcement Officers (or any other classifications the Employer deems necessary) to wear a uniform, the Employer shall provide and maintain the uniform.

 - (c) Such apparel and/or uniforms shall remain the property of the Employer.
 Items will be replaced when the Employer determines that the items no longer meet the Employer's standards.
 All items must be returned to the Employer upon termination of employment.